Please see below for a description of selected works

 The 'post-dialectic' painting literally embeds the actions, intentions and realities of a person who (by the restrictions of his social and economic status) is likely to live in a home and neighborhood that resembles the fracture and decay that is present in the aesthetic elements of the painting.

 As such, the aesthetic elements (which result from the actions of a man who lives in a community that resembles the painting) call into question certain basic relationships that drive and sustain the world we live in.
-Critically, these visual elements begin to unravel relationships such as the value of an artwork vs. the value of a human being (i.e., the value of their time, their labor, their energy, etc.) - especially in light of the fact that the market value of such a painting greatly exceeds the economic power of a low-wage worker.
+Critically, these visual elements begin to unravel relationships such as the value of an artwork vs. the value of a human being (i.e., the value of a person's time, labor and energy vs. the commercial value of an object they produce) — especially in light of the fact that the market value of such a painting greatly exceeds the economic power of a low-wage worker.

 Despite the fact that the service rendered by the gardener was neither difficult nor time consuming, the basic premise of the social context problematizes the issue of what the appropriate compensation might be for the gardener's assistance.